-German media group fires BILD editor after damning press reports - KRDO
+German media group fires Bild editor after damning press reports - KRDO

 By Mick Krever and Charles Riley, CNN Business

-The German media group Axel Springer said on Monday that it has fired the editor-in-chief of the BILD newspaper, Julian Reichelt, for failing to “to maintain a clear boundary between private and professional matters” and being “untruthful to the Executive Board.”
+German media group Axel Springer said on Monday that it has fired the editor-in-chief of the Bild newspaper, Julian Reichelt, for failing “to maintain a clear boundary between private and professional matters” and being “untruthful to the executive board.”

-“Axel Springer SE has relieved BILD Editor-in-Chief Julian Reichelt of his duties with immediate effect,” the company said in a statement.
-“As a result of press investigations, the company gained new knowledge in the last few days about Julian Reichelt’s recent conduct.”
+“Axel Springer SE has relieved Bild editor-in-chief Julian Reichelt of his duties with immediate effect,” the company said in a statement.
+“As a result of press investigations, the company gained new knowledge in the last few days” about his “recent conduct.”

-The company commissioned a law firm to conduct an investigation into Reichelt’s conduct earlier this year, but reinstated him after determining that he had not committed fireable offenses.
+The publisher employs more than 16,000 people around the world and is aggressively expanding into new markets, including the United States.
+It commissioned a law firm to conduct an investigation into Reichelt’s conduct earlier this year, but reinstated him after determining that he had not committed fireable offenses.

 The New York Times on Sunday published a story on Reichelt’s alleged abuse of power with female employees.
 Among the allegations are that Reichelt was in a relationship with a junior employee, whom he promoted beyond what she thought was appropriate, and “continued to summon her to hotel rooms,” the Times reported, citing a transcript of testimony the woman gave to the law firm conducting the investigation.